 SELLING or RENTING your home

 Please be reminded to notify the site office if you are selling or renting your home.
 A welcome packet is on the web site for you to give to buyers and your real estate agent.
-Also a copy of the Deed, by laws and resolutions are on the web site.
+Also a copy of the Deed, By laws and Resolutions are available on the web site.
 A tenant packet is available for you to issue to your tenant. ( TENANT PACKET ) under document section of web.
 Also when selling you should request a copy of the welcome packet for your sale.
 Please be sure to register your unit for sale or rent.
-Once your unit is rented forward a copy of your new information to Greentree Village c/o Management, A & R Management, LLC 200 Valley Road Suite 207, Mount Arlington, NJ 07856, a copy of your lease and terms, including vehicles to management.
+Once your unit is rented forward a copy of your Tenant Registration & Lease Rider information to Greentree Village c/o Management, A & R Management, LLC 200 Valley Road Suite 207, Mount Arlington, NJ 07856.
+Please include tenants vehicles to management.
 It is important that you provide the Association with notification.
 Be reminded to check with the township of Sparta for any requirements necessary.
 Owners should update all contact information.
 Please advise your tenant that Greentree has septic systems.
 Please provide your tenant with your information for repairs and maintenance.
 When placing your home for sale it is important that you provide your real estate agent with all information about our property and expenses.
 Be reminded we have septic systems and the management and costs to operate are in your maintenance budget.